ghimiredhikura/PyramidBox/README.md

 python2.7 face_detection_wider_format.py --data_dir=ai_challenger_keypoint_test_a_20180103 --out_dir=cropped --image_dir=keypoint_test_a_images_20180103 --json_file=keypoint_test_a_annotations_20180103.json --confidence=0.1
 ```

 It will search face in each image and store the detection result in wider face format with detection score of each detection box.
-The detection results will be stored in `./annotations/` dir followed by data subset name (ex. `./annotations/ai_challenger_keypoint_test_a_20180103/keypoint_test_a_images_20180103/`).
+The detection results will be stored in `./annotations/` dir followed by dir with data subset name (ex. `./annotations/ai_challenger_keypoint_test_a_20180103/keypoint_test_a_images_20180103/`).

 ## Crop AI_Challenger face based on head and neck keypoint position.